knightbeat/wso2_apim_cicd/README.md

 # CICD Pipeline for WSO2 API Manager / Enterprise Integration

-Following guidlines will help you to determine the how to setup CICD pipleline for WSO2 APIM and Integration, we call this API platform.
+Following guidelines will help you to determine how to setup the CICD pipeline for WSO2 APIM and Integration, we call this API platform.
 APIs have become the defacto for connecting apps, services and data.
 Organizations have multiple environments such as Dev, Test and Prod for different purposes.
 Therefore, the APIs and integration goes hand to hand and  need to be available in each environment after developers specify the required conditions.WSO2 Enterprise Integrator is an open-source, light-weight, battle-tested, hybrid integration platform which comes with Apache 2.0 license.